 It would take about an hour for the beds to fill with water deep enough to cover the vines.
 While he waited, Carl would take a nap on a cot he had at each marsh.
 After the beds were flooded at one marsh, Carl would walk to the other marsh and repeat the process.

 Eventually, Carl was able to buy a 1914 Model T truck to help with this cranberry chore.
 Vintage car buffs will recognize that the truck is actually a Model T touring car that Carl modified.
 A few years after buying the vehicle, he replaced the hand-crank starter with an electric starter.
 He also mounted a spotlight on the driver’s side to provide additional light while flooding his beds.

-A visit to the Wisconsin Cranberry Discovery Center just isn’t complete until you’ve tried some cranberry ice cream or a bakery treat.
+A visit to the Wisconsin Cranberry Discovery Center just isn’t complete until you’ve tried some cranberry ice cream.
 We feature several flavors of ice cream handcrafted by the family-owned Ranison Ice Cream & Candy.